 Pierre Vellones (1889-1939)

-Pierre Vellones was a French composer, artist, and medical doctor who was an accomplished pianist and saxophonist.
-He was at the forefront of electronic music in the 1930s and was one of the first composers to write for the ondes Martenot.
+Pierre Vellones, a French composer, artist, pianist and saxophonist was also a medical doctor who specialized in an early version of electrotherapy.
+He was at the forefront of electronic music in the 1930s and was one of the first composers to write for the Ondes Martenot, one of the first electronic instruments.
 Check out this short documentary about Vellones.
-“Be sure to turn on the closed captioning if you don’t speak French.”
+“Be sure to turn on the closed captioning if you do not understand French.”

 His “Impressions D’Espagne, Op.
 68”, originally written for piano, has been arranged for flute, bassoon and harp and includes two movements: “Les Chevres de Tarifa”, and “Les Jasmins de Cordoue”.
 Full of lush harmonies similar to the style of Ravel, this work floats in a dream world of unbound imagination.